Snowflake Cortex AI 2026: Complete Guide to Features, Pricing & Use Cases

 In this example we see how the MIXTRAL LLM model was used to assess the prompt based on the number of tokens that prompt has.
 Like-wise there are multiple models we can use to ensure we get the value of the tokens.

 To summarize, we have seen how Cortex COMPLETE, TASK SPECIFIC functions and helper functions work within the platform.
 These are natively available within the platform so that various workloads can benefit from integrated AI capabilities.
-Expert Snowflake development solutions can further help in automating, scaling, and customizing these functions for industry-specific applications.
+Expert Snowflake development services further help in automating, scaling, and customizing these functions for industry-specific applications.

 4. COST CONSIDERATIONS